the-virtual-brain/tvb-root/scientific_library/tvb/dsl/README.md

 ```

 # Running
-Place model file in directory and execute regTVB_templating('modelname') function.
+Place model file in directory and execute regTVB_templating('modelname', '/path/to/modelfolder') function.
 Resulting model will be in model directory
 and recognized by TVB.

 # TODO